 Sometimes there’s an immediate spark, and sometimes you have to work at it.
-And sometimes it’s hard to tell either way.
-So to help, here are 7 signs of sexual compatibility.
+Sometimes it’s hard to tell either way.
+So to help, here are 7 signs of sexual compatibility to be on the lookout for.

 Having a general idea as to your sexual orientation and preferences is work that each partner needs to do on their own to have successful relationships.
 Without these pieces, it’s hard to know if you’re compatible.
 So if you and your prospective partner have clarity about what you’re looking for sexually, you’re more likely to be able to reach compatibility in the bedroom.